Omabe Festival

-Omabe Festival is a festival in Nigeria.
+Omabe Festival is a festival held in Nsukka, Enugu-Ezike, Enugu State, Nigeria.
 It is celebrated every five years.

-The festival is a treasure to the people of mba waawa community, NSUKKA region, Enugu-Ezike in Enugu state.
+History

+The festival has been in existence for centuries.

+Significance

-The festival has been in existence for several centuries and meant a lot to the Imufu people as it also stand as an omen of purification and purging the community from evil.
-It is believed that the Masquerade bearer stands as the spiritual intermediate, and the masquerade when it comes out purges the community from evil both in human and spiritual because it is seen to appear with fire, the community has more than one masquerade, which some of them are: eshiwe, obele monwu, Oshagenyi, Eji, eshiwe, Mgbedike, mukwu monwu, Ajulaka, Agbe-Eji, Ajija, Agelle.
-The community is said to have about 600 masquerades.
+For the Imufu people, the festival is as an omen of purification and a way of purging evil from the community.
+It is believed that the masquerade bearer stands as the spiritual intermediate, The masquerade purges the community from evil both in human and spiritual because it is seen to appear with fire.
+The community is said to have about 600 masquerades, including: eshiwe, obele monwu, Oshagenyi, Eji, Mgbedike, mukwu monwu, Ajulaka, Agbe-Eji, Ajija, Agelle.

-Festivity
+Celebrations

-The festival always start early in the day, as early as 5am, when masquerades are seen coming out to demonstrate, in the order from the smaller to the bigger ones.
+The festival starts early in the day, as early as 5am, when masquerades are seen coming out to demonstrate, in the order from the smaller to the bigger ones.
 The masquerades take over the street as a symbol of the return of the Omabe festival after five years, the energetic demonstrations of the masquerades reveals how they have awaited the festival due to its long interval.
 They perform and entertain people, sharing them up with different styles and dance steps as well as magic or tricks to make people wonder.
-After the smaller masquerades performance the bigger masquerades come out to continue the show.
-At the noon of the day the dangerous masquerades come out as they are said to be moved by certain spirits, but they are surrounded by the friendly masquerades to avoid them beating, pursuing people and causing havoc.
+After the smaller masquerades' performances, the bigger masquerades come out to continue the show.
+At noon, the dangerous masquerades come out as they are said to be moved by certain spirits, but they are surrounded by the friendly masquerades to avoid them beating, pursuing people and causing havoc.

-Some masquerades as Mgbdike appear in a very colorful traditional attire, beads, animal skins as they are recognized as bigger masquerades, they march through the community when other smaller masquerades follow suit dramatizing.
-Sounds are heard from near and far from the festival arena, sounds of drums, gong, flutes, voices and other traditional musical instruments.
-Later, the masquerades go straight to the eldest man's house to pay homage.
+Some masquerades, such as Mgbdike, appear in colorful traditional attire, beads, and animal skins, as they are recognized as bigger masquerades.
+They march through the community, while smaller masquerades follow suit dramatizing.
+Drums, gongs, flutes, and other traditional musical instruments are played.
+Later, the masquerades visit the eldest man's house to pay homage.

-Since Masquerades are considered as spirit in Imufu, they are allowed to move and operate for one year from the festival day as the elders says it takes one year for the spirit to leave with men before departing to the spirit world until the next five years.
-This is a believe that their ancestors come to live with them for a year and the community experiences peace and unity afterward.
+Since Masquerades are considered as spirit in Imufu, they are allowed to move and operate for one year from the festival day as the elders says it takes one year for the spirit to leave men before returning to the spirit world until the next festival.
+This is a belief that their ancestors come to live with them for a year and the community experiences peace and unity afterward.

-Females are not allowed to come close to the masquerades as they are considered to possess mystical powers.
+Women and girls are not allowed to approach the masquerades, as they are considered to possess mystical powers.